Bhumika168/recoverai/README.md

 ### Autonomous AI Revenue Recovery Platform

-RecoverAI is an AI-powered revenue recovery platform that helps businesses identify, prioritize, and recover failed payment revenue while keeping financial actions governed by deterministic business policies.
+RecoverAI is a full-stack AI-powered revenue recovery platform that helps businesses identify failed payments, diagnose failure causes, determine safe recovery strategies, and execute policy-governed recovery workflows.

-The platform combines AI-based failure diagnosis with policy-controlled recovery, human approval gates, verified settlement, bounded retries, and a cryptographically linked audit trail.
+The platform combines AI-driven diagnosis with deterministic business policies, human approval controls, verified settlement, bounded retries, multi-tenant architecture, and a cryptographically linked audit trail.

 ---

 ## Problem

-Failed payments create significant revenue leakage for subscription and digital businesses.

-A failed transaction may be caused by:

-- Temporary gateway or network failures
-- Customer action requirements
-- Expired payment information
-- Hard declines
-- Repeated failures
-- Other payment-related issues
+Failed payments can result from temporary gateway failures, customer action requirements, expired payment information, hard declines, or repeated failures.

-Automatically retrying every failed payment is unsafe and inefficient.
+Blindly retrying every failed transaction can create unnecessary customer friction and unsafe financial actions.

-RecoverAI addresses this by determining **which transactions should be recovered, how they should be recovered, and when recovery must stop.**
+RecoverAI addresses this by determining:

+- Why a payment failed
+- Whether recovery should be attempted
+- Which recovery action is appropriate
+- Whether human approval is required
+- When automated recovery should stop
+- Whether the payment was actually recovered

 ---

 ## Solution

-RecoverAI follows a controlled recovery pipeline:
+RecoverAI follows a controlled recovery workflow:

 **Detect → Diagnose → Decide → Guard → Recover → Verify**

-The AI analyzes the failure and recommends a recovery action.
+The AI analyzes transaction failures and recommends recovery actions.

-A deterministic policy engine then evaluates that recommendation against business rules before any recovery action is executed.
+A deterministic policy engine evaluates those recommendations against explicit business rules before execution.

-High-value transactions require human approval.
+High-value transactions can require human approval, while unsafe recovery attempts such as hard declines or exhausted retries are blocked or stopped.

-A transaction is counted as recovered only after successful settlement verification.
+Revenue is recognized as recovered only after successful settlement verification.

 ---